 Every student has a dedicated Personal Tutor, a Director of Studies, and a Director of Welfare.
 Students also have access to medical provisions and health and emotional advice from our College Nurse, support from our Student Services team, and, for boarders, 24 hour support from our boarding staff team.

 For boarders, DLD college is their home away from home, we strive to provide a caring, inclusive, and nurturing environment.
 Welfare provision to our students extends beyond the college day ensuring that our dedicated boarding team are supporting students in their studies, in creating and maintaining friendships, and learning the life skills necessary to progress.

 ISI Inspection, 2011

 ‘Students like being at the college and are very happy with the personal support they receive; they feel well looked after and are very appreciative of the help and guidance given generously by the staff.
 They develop strong personal skills in a pleasant, family atmosphere.
 The wide mix of nationalities works well together in a friendly, safe and supportive environment.’

 “DLD is an awesome college, it is one of the best in London.
 I found it surprisingly easy to settle into college life as everyone is friendly, supportive and easy to approach.” – Karabo Sankoloba, AS Level Student, 2015

-The Director of Boarding, Steve Tyler, and the Houseparents can be contacted 24 hours a day while the boarders are in residence and the boarding staff strive to provide regular and constructive feedback to parents about their child’s progress.
+The Director of Boarding, John Taylor, and the Houseparents can be contacted 24 hours a day while the boarders are in residence and the boarding staff strive to provide regular and constructive feedback to parents about their child’s progress.

 DLD provides medical care and support from our College Nurse and our team of first-aid trained staff.
 Our medical centre provides students with a safe place to come to receive medical care, advice about physical and mental health issues, and emotional support.